 Joe was similarly impressed by the so-called punks, who he felt had blown his ageing rhythm n' blues exponents off the stage.
 "Five seconds into their first song, I knew we were like yesterday's paper, we were over."
 Joe recognised which way the wind was blowing, so when Rhodes and Jones approached him after the show to discuss their plans to start The Clash, he jumped ship.
 While the Pistols went on to enjoy a meteoric rise and fall, their star waning within 18 months, The Clash went on to become, for a period, the greatest and most lauded rock band on the planet.

 It is within the context of their being at the forefront of the British punk movement in the late 1970s that Joe is most vividly remembered and celebrated.
 Driven by youthful energy and passion, his devotion to his art and his commitment to the fierce integrity of his people politics was undeniable.
 I recall an article in the long defunct Sounds Magazine, which catalogued the punk scene from shortly after its inception to the point where it disintegrated into self-parody in the 1980s.
 The story featured an infamous gig at the Glasgow Apollo, on 4 July 1978, when the venue's security staff had overstepped their remit, beating up many of The Clash's mostly teenaged audience.
-Strummer had been overcome with grief at their treatment, had eventually been arrested while protesting.
+Appalled by their treatment, Joe was arrested while protesting.

 In tribute, here he is singing 'White Man in Hammersmith Palais', one of The Clash's legendary tracks, with his latter band, The Mescaleros, filmed in New York in 1999.
 In characteristic style, he stops singing half-way through to defend a fan being mistreated by the security staff.